 K3® – cardboard-plastic combinations

-With our cardboard-plastic combinations, called K3® packaging, a cardboard wrap is applied to plastic packaging – such as a cup, tub, or bottle.
+With our cardboard-plastic combinations, called K3® packaging, a cardboard wrap is applied to plastic packaging – such as a cup or tub.
 K3® is becoming an increasingly popular packaging solution, and rightly so.
 After all, this packaging is not only convenient and features an appealing look – its sustainability characteristics are extremely attractive, too.

 Sustainable materials